Xtreme Mass Gainer is a hypercaloric supplement from the Xcore Nutrition brand and is one of the best selling products

-Creatine – 300mg of creatine for every 100g and 1g for every full serving (5 scoops) is simply a weak dose.
+Creatine ?
+300mg of creatine per 100g and 1g per full serving (5 scoops) is simply a low dose.

 Assuming the price is around 30? for the minor version and 45? for the most part, it is still a weak product, as 77% of the content is maltodextrin and only 15% protein, much of which is low quality and cheap.